CMihai99/fyndro/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature
-about: Suggest a feature to help improve Andro's functionality.
+about: Request a feature to help improve Andro.
-title: '(Feature)'
+title: '[Feature]'
 labels: 'feature'
 assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**